 The opinions expressed in this article are solely those of the author and are not necessarily those of World Religion News.

-Tags: Ahmadiyya Muslim Community, Daesh, Donald Trump, Extremists, fear, Hassan Rashid, Hate Crimes, His Holiness Mirza Masroor Ahmad, isis, Islam, paris attacks, peace, Qasim Rashid, San Bernardino, true islam
+Tags: Ahmadiyya Muslim Community, Daesh, Donald Trump, Extremism Hassan Rashid, Hate Crimes, His Holiness Mirza Masroor Ahmad, isis, Islam, paris attacks, peace, Qasim Rashid, San Bernardino, true islam

 WRN Featured Contributors are comprised of two groups: A) The official spokespersons affiliated with a religion or religious organization or B) WRN hand-picked religion and theology writers from around the web.
 If you would like to be a featured contributor, please contact us here.